 Using a sharp chef's knife or a bench scraper, slice the roll in half lengthwise almost to the top, exposing the interior swirl.
 Leave about an inch at the top so the roll is still one piece.
 Gently twist the two sides of the roll around each other to make a simple braid, tucking the end under.

 Place one end of the twist down on a baking sheet lined with parchment paper.
-Swirl the twist around itself, making a simple spiral, and tuck the end under.
-Cover with a damp kitchen towel and allow to rest about 2 hours.
-Dough should rise and get puffy.
+Swirl the twist around itself, making a spiral shape, and tuck the end under.